Why Winter Is the Best Time to Plan a Garden Redesign

 Open gardening journal with handwritten plant notes, sketches, care icons, and photos, placed on wire mesh in a vegetable garden border.

-If a garden redesign is on the cards, prioritise these key steps during the quieter winter months, when it’s easier to assess the space honestly and make well-informed decisions.
+If a garden redesign is on the cards, prioritise these key steps during the quieter winter months, when it is easier to assess the space honestly and make well-informed decisions.
+A useful order is water and drainage first, soil and light second, then layout and planting choices.

 Common Questions About Winter Garden Planning